erikw/etsf01-project/README.md

 	$cd etsf01_project/
 	$ant distribute
-	$java -jar release/etsf01_project.jar testdata/ETSF01-Data-Text.txt
-or

-	$cd etsf01_project/
-	$ant
-	$./run.sh
+	$./run.sh [<data filename>]
+	$./config.sh | ./run.sh [<data filename>]

-Answer the questions about you project, enter threshold and you will get estimates for your project.
+The first `run.sh` command will present an interactive interface where you will answer the questions about you project, enter threshold and you will get estimates for your project.
+In the seconds form a static configuration from the script `config.sh` will be fed to the program.
+You can edit the values in that script your self.

 ##Contributors